 And how do they do that?

-Um you know, when uh these people are running for office, they have meetings with these ambassadors, but all of these were recorded, either because they had uh FISA or because just because simply it was an Ambassador from another country, which often gets listened to, and these things were overheard.
+But all of these were recorded, either because they had FISA or just because simply it was an ambassador from another country, which often gets listened to.

-Nothing came out of it, nothing was proven.
+Nothing came out of it.

-But was pushed forward.
+But the work was pushed forward.

-All right, thank you both.
+Thank you both.

-Uh Danielle McLaughlin, Jonathan Gillum.
+Danielle McLaughlin, Jonathan Gillum.

-When we come back, wide open telephones, we have an amazing Hannity tonight, nine Eastern on the Fox News Channel.
+We have an amazing hand in the tonight, 9 Eastern on the Fox News channel.

-Twenty-five till the top of the hour, eight hundred nine four one Sean.
+25 till the top of the hour, 800-941.

-If you want to be a part of the program, we'll get to your calls here in just a minute.
+Sean, if you want to be a part of the program, we'll get to your calls here in just a minute.

-So remember I call CNN the shh whole network, CNN fake news.
+So remember, I call CNN the shh whole network, CNN fake news.

 195 plus times they said shh all on the network.

-Um because it's gratuitous and they're trying to get attention and they need ratings and nobody pays attention to them at all.
+Um, because it's gratuitous and they're trying to get attention and they need ratings and nobody pays attention to them at all.

-We've captured it.
+We've captured it all.

 A major development potentially in the Russia investigation.